The Tapiche Reserve contains several types of lowland forest ecosystems, including igapó, várzea and terra firme, all in

 We have an impressive list of mammals that live on land, in trees, and in the water.
-Our guests most commonly observe pink river dolphin (Inia geoffrensis), grey river dolphin (Sotalia fluviatilis), common squirrel monkey (Saimiri sciureus), Bolivian squirrel monkey (Saimiri boliviensis), saddleback tamarin (Saguinus fuscicollis), brown capuchin (Cebus apella), red howler monkey (Alouatta seniculus), and three-toed sloth (Bradypus variegatus).
+Our guests most commonly observe pink river dolphin (Inia geoffrensis), grey river dolphin (Sotalia fluviatilis), common squirrel monkey (Saimiri sciureus), Bolivian squirrel monkey (Saimiri boliviensis), saddleback tamarin (Saguinus fuscicollis), brown capuchin (Cebus apella), red howler monkey (Alouatta seniculus), and brown-throated three-toed sloth (Bradypus variegatus).
 You also have good chances of seeing the red uakari (Cacajao calvus), monk saki (Pithecia monacus), white-fronted capuchin (Cebus albifrons), South American coati (Nasua nasua) and giant river otter (Pteroneura brasiliensis).
 Let us know if you are a mammalwatcher looking for something specific!

 A 3-day survey conducted with binoculars only (no telescope) in 2011 counted 216 species of birds, discounting all canopy birds.
 There were 18 species of macaws, parrots, and parakeets and 27 species of raptors, including the endangered Harpy Eagle (Harpia harpyja) and Ornate Hawk-Eagle (Spizaetus ornatus).
 Since that survey, the list has doubled.
 Among the new recorded species are Crested Eagle (Morphnus guianensis), Rufous-necked Puffbird (Melacoptila rufa), Rufous-capped Nunlet (Nonnula ruficapilla), Rufous-headed Woodpecker (Celeus spectabilis), Azure Gallinule (Porphyrio flavirostris) and Dusky-tailed Flatbill (Ramphotrigon fuscicauda).
 Observers commonly spot falcons, herons, egrets, toucans, owls, woodpeckers and kingfishers.
 The remoteness of the Reserve makes it great for identifying and recording bird calls and songs.

 Fish, Reptiles and Amphibians

 From red-bellied piranha (Pygocentrus nattereri) to paiche (Arapaima gigas, one of the world's largest freshwater fish), bushmaster (Lachesis muta) to anaconda (Eunectus murinus), caiman lizard (Dracaena Guianensis) to giant 4m-long black caiman (Melanosuchus niger), yellow-footed tortoise (Chelonoidis denticulatato) to endangered river turtles up to 1m long, and from frogs that could fit on your fingernail to the 8-in smokey jungle frog (Leptodactylus pentadactylus), even the visitors who normally aren't interested in these kinds of animals are able to find beauty in our variety.

 Insects and Arachnids